Best Affordable Alternatives To The Metabones Speedbooster

 A Quick Note that there are special Special Focal Reducers for BMPCC 4K

-Due to the filter stack thickness of 2.4mm found in the Blackmagic Cinema Camera 4K (compared to the 4mm found in standard Micro-Four-Thirds cameras), Metabones has developed a special series of focal reducers for this camera.
+Due to the filter stack thickness of 2.4mm found in the Blackmagic Cinema Camera 4K (compared to the 4mm found in standard Micro-Four-Thirds cameras), Metabones has developed a unique series of focal reducers for this camera.

 The special version differs from the ordinary Metabones XL and Ultra in that 1) it offers a new optical design optimized for the BMPCC4K, which gives you a sharper image across the lens, and 2) it comes with a longer tripod mount that matches the height of the BMPCC 4K camera body.